 The problem is that this kind of debt that this man has run up cannot be supported.

-At some point, whatever economic uptick there is, and I only say this because I'm I've I've studied the American people.
+And I only say this because I've studied the American people.

-They want to work and they want to eat, and they want to be able to provide for their families.
+They want to work, and they want to eat, and they want to be able to provide for their families.

-But long term, we're in dip, deep, deep, deep trouble because this debt that he's run up cannot be sustained.
+But long term, we're in deep, deep, deep trouble because this debt that he's run up cannot be sustained.

 Everybody.

-And once that happens, and we're going to have inflation from all this debt at some point.
+And once that happens, and we're going to have inflation from all this debt at some point, once those two things happen.

 And the tax increases, by the way, I can tell you right now are slated for January of 2011.

-That's when the Bush tax cuts prospire.
+That's when the Bush tax cuts perspire.

-And when that starts happening, everybody's tax rates go up, folks, even if you make less than 250,000.
+And when that starts happening, everybody's tax rates go up, folks, even if you make less than $250,000.

 And that's going to impact your disposable income.